Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Results and Analysis

 \subsection{Ablation: Base Graph Choice}

-Table~\ref{tab:ablation} compares the three Stage~1 base graphs paired with XGBoost pruning across all four sizes.

-\textbf{Skipping Stage~1 is costly.} Applying XGBoost directly to the full graph at TSP100 yields $31.65N$ edges with $99.996\%$ coverage.
-Union + XGBoost achieves nearly the same coverage ($99.976\%$) at only $3.64N$, an $8.7\times$ reduction in density.
-Without the structural guidance of Stage~1, the learning problem is much harder: the model must score $N(N{-}1)/2$ edges with no provenance signal, and the severe class imbalance between $N$ positive and roughly $N^2/2$ negative edges makes effective pruning difficult.
+As a full-graph pruning baseline (Table~\ref{tab:ablation}), applying XGBoost directly to the complete graph at TSP100 yields $31.65N$ edges with $99.996\%$ coverage; Union + XGBoost reaches almost the same coverage ($99.976\%$) at $3.64N$, an $8.7\times$ density reduction.
+Without the Stage~1 candidate restriction and provenance indicators, the model must score $N(N{-}1)/2$ edges with no consensus cue and a $1{:}N/2$ positive-to-negative ratio, which makes the learning problem substantially harder.

-Union + XGBoost reduces density by $37$--$47\%$ at every size while maintaining ${\geq}99.693\%$ coverage.
-For $\alpha$-Nearest, XGBoost reduces density but coverage drops sharply at larger sizes, falling to $98.601\%$ at TSP500 from a $99.918\%$ base, because 1-tree rankings learned at $N{=}100$ do not transfer well to $N{=}500$.
-For POPMUSIC, XGBoost actually \emph{hurts}: POPMUSIC is already near its sparsity floor of $1.14$--$2.37N$, so there is almost no safe redundancy for Stage~2 to remove, and pruning degrades coverage at every size.
+Union + XGBoost reduces density by $37$--$47\%$ at every size while retaining ${\geq}99.693\%$ coverage.
+On $\alpha$-Nearest, XGBoost still cuts density but the pruning model trained at $N{=}100$ does not transfer well to $N{=}500$: coverage drops to $98.601\%$, down from a base coverage of $99.918\%$.
+On POPMUSIC, XGBoost degrades coverage: the base is already very sparse at $1.14$--$2.37N$, with few removable non-tour candidate edges, so pruning reduces coverage at every size.

-From TSP200 onward, union + XGBoost achieves better coverage than POPMUSIC base.
-POPMUSIC is the stronger single-stage heuristic at small sizes ($99.952\%$ at TSP50), but its coverage degrades with scale ($99.557\%$ at TSP500).
-Union + XGBoost surpasses POPMUSIC base from TSP200 ($99.821\%$ vs.\ $99.717\%$) and the gap widens at TSP500 ($99.693\%$ vs.\ $99.557\%$).
+From TSP200 onward, union + XGBoost surpasses POPMUSIC base in coverage ($99.821\%$ vs.\ $99.717\%$ at TSP200; $99.693\%$ vs.\ $99.557\%$ at TSP500).
+POPMUSIC dominates among single-stage heuristics at TSP50 ($99.952\%$) but degrades with scale.

-Why does union transfer so much better?
-Its dominant predictive signal is \emph{source provenance}: whether an edge comes from one generator or both.
-This signal does not depend on instance size. $\alpha$-Nearest relies on 1-tree rankings, which shift as $N$ grows, making edges that looked safe at $N{=}100$ ambiguous at $N{=}500$.